 This system aids the driver in maintaining vehicle control under adverse braking conditions by controlling hydraulic brake pressure.
 This prevents wheel lock-up to help avoid skidding on slippery surfaces during braking.
-Refer to "Anti-Lock Brake System" in Section 5 of this manual.
+Refer to "Anti-Lock Brake System" in "Starting and Operating" for further information.